Orangutan Granted Legal Personhood Is Now Living In Florida

 — AJ+ (@ajplus) September 30, 2019

-Ragan believes that Sandra’s fame will draw attention to the “special” and “sentient” nature of great apes, as well as the threats that are currently facing the species that live wildly in Borneo and Sumatra.
-According to Ragan, these threats including mining, logging, and palm oil farming, all of which reportedly lead to the habitat destruction that is responsible for the loss of “hundreds of orangutans” like Sandra.
+Ragan believes that Sandra’s fame will draw attention to the “special” and “sentient” nature of great apes, as well as the threats currently facing the species that live wildly in Borneo and Sumatra.
+According to Ragan, these threats including mining, logging, and palm oil farming, all of which reportedly leads to the habitat destruction responsible for the loss of “hundreds of orangutans” like Sandra.

 At the time of Sandra’s ruling, experts believed that other similar rulings would follow, although this doesn’t appear to be the case.

-Before the landmark ruling, Adrian Sestelo, the Buenos Aires Zoo’s head of biology, suggested that the activists pushing the decision were misled, and said it is not right to compare Sandra to a human.
-He added that people lacking an understanding of a species’ biology who claim it is suffering is an example of humanizing animal behavior — a process he calls “one of man’s most common mistakes.”
+Before the landmark ruling, Adrian Sestelo, the Buenos Aires Zoo’s head of biology, suggested that the activists pushing the decision were misled and said it is not right to compare Sandra to a human.
+He added that people lacking an understanding of a species’ biology and claiming it is suffering is an example of humanizing animal behavior — something he describes as “one of man’s most common mistakes.”

-Orangutans belong to the family Hominidae alongside chimpanzees, gorillas, and humans.
+Orangutans belong to the family Hominidae, alongside chimpanzees, gorillas, and humans.
 As The Inquisitr reported, some are exploited in particularly disturbing ways.
-In one case, Pony, an endangered Bornean orangutan, was used in the Indonesian sex trade before she was rescued and placed in the Nyaru Menteng Rehabilitation Centre.
+In one case, Pony, an endangered Bornean orangutan, was used in the Indonesian sex trade before being rescued and placed in the Nyaru Menteng Rehabilitation Centre.